-Poet, artist, and filmmaker based in New York and Santiago, her work is noted for themes of language, memory, dissolution, extinction and exile.
+Her work is noted for themes of language, memory, dissolution, extinction and exile.
 Critics also note the relevance of her work to the politics of ecological destruction, cultural homogenization, and economic disparity, particularly the way in which such phenomena disenfranchise the already powerless.
-Her commitment to feminist forms and methodologies is considered to be a unifying theme across her diverse body of work, among witch quipus, palabrarmas and precarious stand out.
+Her commitment to feminist forms and methodologies is considered to be a unifying theme across her diverse body of work, among which quipus, palabrarmas and precarious stand out.
 Her practice has been specifically linked to the term eco-feminism.

 Cecilia Vicuña was distinguished with Premio Velázquez de Artes Plásticas 2019, Spain’s most prominent art award and given out by the Spanish Ministry of Culture to an artist based in the country or from the Ibero-American Community of Nations.
 The jury statement said that she is receiving the award for her “outstanding work as a poet, visual artist and activist” and her “multidimensional art that interacts with the earth, written language, and weaving.”.